12 Tips for Improving your Remote Interviews

 You can also use pre-recorded video with proper subtitles and captions for the remote interviewing process.
 There will be dozens of applicants for each job opportunity, which is wonderful since it helps a recruiter to choose the best people for the job.

 However, many excellent prospects get lost in the crowd, or recruiters just forget about them after interviewing 50 other candidates, which is natural.
-A recruiter may always go back and watch the interview again via video interviews, ensuring that they have chosen the top prospects for the job.
+A recruiter may always go back and watch the interview again via video interview software, ensuring that they have chosen the top prospects for the job.

 But for a successful pre-recorded video interview you need a video with perfect subtitles and captions.
 If you are not good at captions and making subtitles you have to find a perfect subtitle and caption creator for you like SubtitleBee.